Why a Clinical Psychologist might be helpful

 - And various others….

 I have a particular interest in holistic mind-body and spiritually centred psychology and helping clients create flourishing and authentic lives.
 Each person tends to work best with a unique approach tailored to them, and this is something that we would discuss upon first meeting.
 As a Clinical Psychologist I work with adults across the entire life span.

 The fee for an initial consultation is $250 for a 60 minute session, and subsequent consultations are $200 for a 50 minute session.
-Clinical Psychology fees may attract a significant Medicare rebate of $126.50 if you are eligible for a Mental Health Care Plan from your GP or specialist doctor.
+Clinical Psychology fees attract a significant Medicare rebate of $126.50 if you are eligible for a Mental Health Care Plan from your GP or Psychiatrist.
 You may also be able to claim a rebate under private health insurance if you have extras cover.

 Book an appointment

 To enquire further, have a chat, or book an appointment with Emma please get in touch through my 'contact' page.